neondatabase/website/content/docs/manage/branches.md

 ```bash
 neonctl set-context --project-id <project id>
 ```
-For more about setting contexts, see <cli docs>.
+For more about setting contexts, see [cli docs.

 </TabItem>